jrshittu/photo-app/README.md

 npm start
 ```

-6. Open your browser and navigate to `http://localhost:3000` to view the app.
+6. Open your browser and navigate to `http://localhost:3000` to view the current project.

 ## How to Use